 Freelancer is a great site for freelancing and outsourcing.
 Here, you’ll need to sign up for your account and fill out your details to complete it 100%.
-The next step is to apply for a job.
+The next step is to submit proposal for jobs.
 The higher your bid, the more you can apply.
 On average, you can get your first job in a month or submit 30-50 proposals with a good cover letter.
 So, if you get a project from a client right now, you are fine.
 On the other hand, you can try to get a friend’s help even after trying for a month.

 At this point, friends, you need to ask to hire you for a project and give you a good rating, it reflects your portfolio and you can easily get your next job.
 You will find multiple tasks to strengthen your portfolio.
 The average application ratio for each project is 20-80 or sometimes even 50.